 5. Create Pinnable Graphics

 Ever noticed that most of travel Pins you see will have a graphic layered over the top?
 Users prefer to pin posts with text, as it offers a reminder of what the post is about.
 Also, consider the orientation of your images, as users are more likely to respond to portrait rather than landscape images when browsing on mobile.
-Use Canva or InDesign to create a branded template for images, then add to existing posts and and pin away.

 6. Automate Posting To Save Time